Blaxit: History

-The creation of Liberia was a reaction among emancipated Black Americans in the 1820s.
-Kevin Gaines, the Julian Bond professor of Civil Rights and Social Justice at the University of Virginia, said around 15,000 emancipated and freeborn American Blacks emigrated between the 1820s and the Civil War period and beyond.
-Other Black Americans emigrated to Canada, which had been a "beacon of freedom" for Black Americans from the time of the Revolutionary War, with hundreds of fugitive enslaved people emigrating by 1830 and more emigrating after the 1850 passage of the Fugitive Slave Act.
-Prominent abolitionist Mary Ann Shadd emigrated to Canada and encouraged other African Americans to emigrate.

-In the early 1900s, many Black creatives emigrated to Europe, pursuing opportunities not available in the US.
-Ira Aldredge pursued his acting career in Europe because of limited opportunities in the US.
+The nation of Liberia was formed in response to the racism which emancipated Black Americans were subjected to in the 1820s.
+Historian Kevin K. Gaines said around 15,000 emancipated and freeborn American Blacks emigrated between the 1820s and the Civil War period and beyond.
+Other Black Americans emigrated to Canada, which had been a "beacon of freedom" for Black Americans from the time of the Revolutionary War (see: Black Loyalists), with hundreds of fugitive enslaved people emigrating by 1830 and more emigrating after the 1850 passage of the Fugitive Slave Act.
+Prominent abolitionist Mary Ann Shadd emigrated to Canada and encouraged other African Americans to emigrate.In the early 1900s, many Black actors, artists and writers emigrated to Europe, in an attempt to pursue opportunities which did not exist in the US.
+Ira Aldridge pursued his acting career in Europe because he had a limited number of opportunities in the US.

-During World War I, when for the first time many Black Americans experienced life in other countries, many decided to remain in France, according to Gaines "where they were treated with respect."
-Gaines said this created an African-American expatriate community in Paris and other large French cities.
+During World War I, when many Black Americans experienced life in other countries for the first time, many of them decided to remain in France, according to Gaines "where they were treated with respect."
+Gaines said that this experience lead to the creation of an African-American expatriate community in Paris and other large French cities.
 In this period Jazz music was introduced to France by James Reese Europe, who had headed the Harlem Hellfighters military band.
 Josephine Baker found recognition in Paris and later became a French citizen.
-James Baldwin described his experience in Paris, contrasting them favorably to those in the US.
+James Baldwin described his experience in Paris, contrasting them favourably to those in the US.
 Richard Wright also moved to Paris, and Langston Hughes for a time lived in London.
 Nina Simone lived in France and several African countries.
-Paul Robeson testified to the House Committee on Un-American Activities that in Russia, "I felt for the first time like a full human being."
+Paul Robeson testified to the House Committee on Un-American Activities by stating that in Russia, "I felt for the first time like a full human being."

-After World War II, when Ghana became the first sub-Saharan colonialized African nation to gain independence in 1957, the country became attractive to US Blacks for travel and emigration.
+After World War II, when Ghana became the first sub-Saharan colonized African nation to gain independence in 1957, the country became attractive to US Blacks who wanted to visit it for purposes of travel and emigration.
 Maya Angelou and W.E.B.
 Dubois moved there.

+Pan-Africanism movement, starting in 1897, grew in the 1950s postcolonial world as a movement that aims to encourage and strengthen bonds of solidarity between the diasporas of African ancestry.
+Pan-African thought influenced the establishment of the Organisation of African Unity (now the African Union) in 1963.
+One of the biggest goals that the African Union has set for the continent in the 21st century is improving long-term economic growth.
+Major steps have been taken to address this issue particularly with the creation of the African Continental Free Trade Agreement (AfCFTA).